-PhishLabs is monitoring the increasing number of mobile applications targeted by the relatively new Alien Mobile Banking Trojan.
-Alien, a fork of Cerberus, continues to evade Google's malware detection and is targeting a broad spectrum of both financial and non-financial apps.
-So far, Alien has been connected with 87 new brands previously not targeted by Cerberus.
+We are tracking the growing number of mobile applications targeted by the emerging Alien Mobile Banking Trojan.
+A fork of Cerberus, Alien continues to bypass Google’s malware detection and is expanding its reach across a wide range of financial and non-financial apps.
+To date, Alien has been linked to 87 brands that were not previously targeted by Cerberus.

 Cerberus versus Alien Brands Targeted